Byronwww/odin-project-js-hello-world/README.md

 - Using an external JavaScript file and calling functions from this
 - Assigning and calling variables
 - Using variables for some basic math functions
+- Using javascript on a button to print the page